olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/managing-repeaters.md

 **Prerequisites**
 * You have created a Repeater on [nexploit.app](https://nexploit.app/scans).
-* You have activated the Repeater inside your local network using the [NexPloit CLI](/guide/np-cli/commands/initializing-repeater.md).
+* You have activated the Repeater inside your local network using the [Nexploit CLI](/guide/np-cli/commands/initializing-repeater.md).

 To run the connection diagnostics, follow these **steps**:
 1. Click ![dots](media/dots-button.png ':size=2%') next to the Repeater connected to your network, and then select **Diagnose**.